00

 How to Set Up a BOGO Sale in WooCommerce?

-If you are a WooCommerce store, I’ve already explained the detailed steps to create “BOGO” deals in 7 different types.
+I’ve already explained the detailed steps to create “BOGO” deals in 7 different ways.

 Check this “How to Create WooCommerce BOGO (Buy One Get One) Deals?” blog for more BOGO ideas specific to the WooCommerce platform.